 4. Be offensive

 Be sure to steer clear of political or culturally insensitive costumes.
 They may cause offence and an awkward debate within the office.
-And, whatever you do, don’t dress up as Trump (however much you hate the guy!).
+And, whatever you do, don’t dress up as Trump (no matter much you hate the guy).

 5. Wear something that would interfere with your work